Allors/immersive/README.md

 ## The moving parts

-### ImmersiveFodyAddin Project
+### Immersive Project

 A project that contains any classes used for compile time metadata.
 Generally any usage and reference to this is removed at compile time so it is not needed as part of application deployment.

-### ImmersiveFodyAddin.Fody Project
+### Immersive.Fody Project

 The project that does the weaving.

 #### Output of the project

-It outputs a file named ImmersiveFodyAddin.Fody.
+It outputs a file named Immersive.Fody.
 The '.Fody' suffix is necessary for it to be picked up by Fody.

 #### ModuleWeaver